 NACS recommends that the written research proposal include the elements described below.
 The document should be double spaced with 1 inch margins.
 The student should submit the proposal to the committee two weeks prior to the scheduled proposal meeting.
-Please note that text and figures from the sections listed below can be reused in your dissertation.
+Text and figures from the sections listed below can be reused in the dissertation.